3DFacePolicy: Audio-Driven 3D Facial Animation Based on Action Control: Methodology

 \subsection{Problem Formulation}

-The traditional speech-driven 3D facial animation approach with diffusion model aim to generate denoised vertices $x_{0}^{1:N} = (x_{0}^{1},x_{0}^{2},...,x_{0}^{N})\in \mathbb{R}^{N\times V\times 3}$ conditioned on speech audio $s^{1:N} = (s^{1},s^{2},...,s^{N})\in \mathbb{R}^{N\times D}$, where $N$ is the number of visual frames that sampled from a whole speech sequence, each frame $n\in {\{1:N\}}$ contains the vertex information $x_{0}^{n}$ for the speech dataset, which is represented as $V \times 3$, where $V$ is the number of mesh vertices for the template face mesh, $3$ is the coordinates of the vertices.
-However, these approach are not relatively bound by the facial movement in animation sequence.
-In our method, we design facial movements diffusion policy model (3DFacePolicy) following \cite{ze20243d} to predict the trajectory of vertices movements for every frame, represented as the action $a_{0}^{1:N} = (a_{0}^{1},a_{0}^{2},...,a_{0}^{N})\in \mathbb{R}^{N\times V\times 3}$, from noised action $a_{t}^{1:N}$ with the condition of audio and vertices states, where $t\in{\{1,...,T\}}$ is the diffusion step.
-The vertices $x^{1:N}$ are disentangled into actions $a^{1:N}$ with the same shape $N\times V\times 3$ and are considered as one of the conditions.
-Therefore, our goal of the proposed architecture 3DFacePolicy is to predict the almost identical movements for vertices throughout given animation sequence from noised actions that sampled from Gaussian noise with the conditional input of audio and vertices state.
+In our method, we design facial movements diffusion policy model (3DFacePolicy) to control the trajectory of vertex movements in consecutive frames, represented as the action $a_{0}^{1:N} = (a_{0}^{1},a_{0}^{2},...,a_{0}^{N})\in \mathbb{R}^{N\times V\times 3}$, where $N, V, 3$ are the number of frames, mesh vertices, and dimensions.
+Conditioning on audio $s^{1:N}$ and vertices states $x^{1:N}$, the action $a_{t}^{1:N}$ from Gaussian Noise is gradually denoised into noise-free action sequence $a_{0}^{1:N}$, where $t\in{\{1,...,T\}}$ is the diffusion step.
+Therefore, our goal of the proposed architecture 3DFacePolicy is to control the movement trajectory of vertices with denoised action based on the conditional input of audio and vertices state.
 The problem could be formulated as:

-where $\widehat{a}_{0}$ is the predicted action of each vertex in the topology in animation sequence, $a_{t}$ is action after $t$ diffusion steps, $x$ and $s$ are the vertex and audio sequence respectively.
-With the predicted action sequence $\widehat{a}_{0}$ and the vertices in first frame $x_{0}^{1}$, the vertices in $n$ frame is presented as:
+With the predicted action sequence $a_{0}$ and the vertices of mesh template $x_{temp}$, the vertices in $n$-$th$ frame is presented as: